benphelps/Phelt/README.md

     -   Currently includes `system`, `math`, `http` and `file` modules.
     -   On-demand loading of modules, using `module(name)` function.
         -   Keeps namespace clean, allows for mapping modules to your own names.
+-   Imports
+    -   Imports are done using the `import` keyword.
+    -   Imports share the same namespace as the file they are imported into.

 # Compiling